andreasbergstrm/Data-science-salary-prediction/README.md

 ## Model Performance

-The XGBoosted Decision Tree Regression model was the best performer by far with any metric I tested.
+The XGBoosted Decision Tree Regression model was the best performer by far no matter the metric used.

 * **XGBoosted Decision Tree Regression:** RMSE =
 * **Multiple Linear Regression:** RMSE =